NCAS-CMS/cf-python/docs/source/introduction.rst

-Powerful and flexible visualisations of field constructs are available with the `cfplot` package that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).
+Powerful and flexible visualisations of field constructs are available with the `cf-plot` package that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).

-See the `cfplot gallery
+See the `cf-plot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range
 of plotting possibilities with example code.

 .. figure:: images/cfplot_example.png

-   *Example output of cfplot displaying a cf field construct.*
+   *Example output of cf-plot displaying a cf field construct.*

 ----